igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 **File Header.** A file begins with any number of header lines listing all arc colors and associated labels.
 Each of these lines are tab-delimited, and must begin with "color", followed by the red, green, and blue color components 0-255, followed by an optional text label which will be shown in the track menu color legend.
 Arc colors will be rendered in listed order (i.e. the last listed color will be drawn on top).
 Track lines are not currently supported for this file type.

-_Example header line:_  color: 51 114 38 High-probability basepairs
+_Example header line:_  color: 51 114 38 High-probability base pairs

 **Paired Ranges.** Each tab-delimited line in the rest of the file describes a single arc.
 The first field is the name of the associated IGV chromosome.
 The last field is a zero-based integer index indicating the arc color (from the colors listed in the header).
 The second through fifth fields are the 1-based inclusive nucleotide coordinates of paired ranges (a helix, if this is an RNA structure).